sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 ![img.png](/blog/assets/images/sql_data_analysis/Q19.png)

 **Insights:**
+The sales pattern across different hours for each branch helps in understanding branch-specific peak hours and can be used for local operational planning.

 ### Calculate the total sales amount and average customer rating for each product line where the total sales amount is greater than 1000.
+This query analyzes high-performing product lines by calculating their total sales and average ratings.
+It filters for product lines with sales over $1000 using HAVING clause, helping identify successful product categories and their customer satisfaction levels

 ```SQL
 SELECT product_line,